Bibi10/Blockchain_Path/README.md

   The smart contract code is law and no one can later change that function and give you unexpected results.

 - Contract Structure
-  Contract are similar to class in object-oriented languages and contin declaration of State Variables, Functions, Function Modifiers, Events, Struct Types and Enum Types.
+  Contract are similar to class in object-oriented languages and contain declaration of State Variables, Functions, Function Modifiers, Events, Struct Types and Enum Types.
   ![alt text](https://github.com/Bibi10/Blockchain_Path/blob/master/CStruct.png 'CStruct')
 - Multi Sig Wallet Excercise
 - Practice Writing SC